 The Elijah to Come – Matthew 14

-Prophesying at the birth of his son, John the Baptist, Zacharias shared that John would be born in the spirit and power of the prophet Elijah.
-He also foretold that John would have a great spiritual impact upon the children of Israel as he prepared them for the arrival of the Messiah, Jesus Christ.
+Prophesying at the birth of his son, John the Baptist, the priest Zechariah confirmed that John would be born in the spirit and power of the prophet Elijah, as foretold by the prophet Malachi four hundred years earlier.
+Zechariah also prophesied that John would have a great spiritual impact upon the children of Israel, preparing them for the arrival of the Messiah, Jesus Christ.
+Zechariah spoke of John after his birth:

 16 He will turn many of the sons of Israel